mattiasmucherie/academy-layout-styling/assessmenttraining/tasks.md

 ## Exercise 3

-Create a function `promiseMeThis(string)` that returns a promise that resolves after 2 seconds with the text `I'll try to promise the following: <string>`.
+Create a function `promiseMeThis(str)` that returns a promise that resolves after 2 seconds with the text `I'll try to promise the following: <str>`.
+If the input is not a string, reject after 2 seconds with the text `I'll have to reject: <str>`.

 Example use: